The Essential Elements of Religious Life

 Likewise, people increase their trust in unseen powers and forces over time.
 Based on daily experience of the world, people reason that such powers and forces are available to them, either supporting or adversely affecting them.
 Observing and reflecting on her actions through prayer and scriptural reading, a Christian comes to trust that the force of sin influences everyone and that the divine power of Jesus Christ can redeem her from all sin.
-As we'll see in Unit 3, Pure Land Hindus cultivate a similar sense of trust in the Buddha Amitabha, and Hindus in general develop trust that the Buddha's teaching leads to freedom from all limitations.
+Buddhists cultivate a similar sense of trust in the Buddha Amitabha, and Buddhists in general develop trust that the Buddha's teaching leads to freedom from all limitations.
 Perhaps the most important and often overlooked point about belief is that the non-specialist religious person's understanding of divine and other supernatural beings often also varies considerably from what experts formally say about them, giving rise to tremendous variations in the belief of a group.

 Most people, unfortunately, associate the term "belief" with static declarations to which particular groups uniformly adhere, and about which authoritative sources can easily inform us.
 The word thus lulls our minds into forgetting about the dynamic nature of belief just noted.
-Therefore, as you study the examples of Hindu religious life surveyed in this course, I urge you to draw on the more dynamic substitutes for the word "belief" that I have suggested about--especially "reflection," but also "awareness" and "trust".
+Therefore, as you study the examples of religious life surveyed in the first half of the course, as well as the broader food-related cultural practices and ideas surveyed in the second half, I urge you to draw on the more dynamic substitutes for the word "belief" that I have suggested above.
+Most important of thes is "reflection," which I often describe more concretely "thoughts & feelings about the sacred."
 These words heighten curiosity about the often unconscious and continually fluctuating nature of belief.

 (Note that I refer to people's "awareness" of divine, supernatural or other spiritual powers and forces without taking any stand on whether such powers and forces are real or not.
 Similarly I use the word "trust" without taking any position on whether such trust is well-founded or not.)